-The new lady on face of the $10 bill
+The new face of the $10 bill will be revealed soon.
+On Wednesday,

 The decision was supposed to have been made by the end of 2015.
 But after announcing the proposed change and asking for public input in June, Lew said his department has been overwhelmed by a flood of responses.
 "We've gotten millions of responses.
 We're getting close," Lew told PBS's Charlie Rose on Tuesday.